 We will be updating this information on a regular basis to bring you news of the Tameside and Glossop Post Diagnostic Support Offer that will be a major part of delivering the Integrated Care Organisation for Tameside and Glossop.

-Dementia: care, support and awareness - NEW Government Survey
+Dementia: care, support and awareness - NEW Government Survey *NOW CLOSED*

 The Government’s aim is for England to be the best place in the world for people with dementia, their families and carers to live and the best place to undertake research into dementia.

 The Government wants to hear first-hand from people with dementia, their families and carers if we are making a difference to your day to day lives.

 - any person in England who has received a diagnosis of dementia in the last two years (between November 2014 and November 2016)